DataRohit/Bookly/readme.md

 - **User Profile Update**: Users can update their profile information.
 - **Avatar Image Upload**: Users can upload and image through form data to be used as avatar image.

+### Book Category

+- **Create and Update:** User can create new categories and update the categories created by them.
+- **Get and List:** Users can list all categories or get a specific category details by category name.

+### Book Genre

+- **Create and Update:** User can create new categories and update the categories created by them.
+- **Get and List:** Users can list all categories or get a specific genre details by genre name.

 ## Technologies Used

 - **Backend Framework:** FastAPI